LynchLab/MAPGD/README.md

 <b> .gcf files </b> The output of the genotype command.
 This stores the -log likelihood values that an individual is each of the three possible genotypes (Major Major, Major minor or minor minor) at each locus.

 <b> .rel files </b> The output of the relatedness command.
 This file stores the 7 genotypic correlation coefficients for all pairs of individuals and some log likelihood ratio test statistics.

+<b> .pol files </b> The output of the pooled command.
+This stores the -log likelihood values that an individual is each of the three possible genotypes (Major Major, Major minor or minor minor) at each locus.

 <h3> The SQL database </h3>